AHCWA uses Interactive Tools to Facilitate Engaging Workshops

 Using interactive workshop facilitation tools

 Collaboration is time consuming when people have to take turns speaking.
 Interactive facilitation tools (in this case GroupMap) allowed workshops to rapidly collect and store ideas in order to dive right into the discussion.
+As ideas were shared on the big screen, all the views in the room could be seen and added to the goals of the event.

 What was the Reaction?